plumvillage/newsletter/src/en/articles/br-troi-dao-bi--walking-the-path-of-compassion.md

 {% image "article/br-troi-dao-bi/9193025135868320367651704298813o.jpg", "noFloat", "Wake Up and Family Retreat, Thailand, 2013" %}
 {% image "article/br-troi-dao-bi/Happy-Radish-Family2_edited.jpg", "noFloat", "Online Dharma sharing.
 Brs.
 Duc Pho, Dao Bi: top second left" %}

 This practice has helped me overcome my regret of not being able to see Thay anymore.
-I regretted that I did not ordain earlier and have the chance to receive Thay's direct guidance.
+I regretted that I did not ordain earlier and have the chance to receive Thay’s direct guidance.
 I came to Plum Village in 2015 when Thay was no longer able to speak.
 Sometimes I dream of talking with Thay, and it makes me very happy.

 I feel grateful to have been born into the spiritual life and to learn so much from Thay.
 Thay continued teaching in non-verbal ways.
 When he joined walking meditation in a wheelchair, he would pick up a leaf and with a playful gesture, made everyone laugh.
 Just by pointing at the sky, trees, flowers, and the wonders of life, Thay helped people touch simple joy.
 Sometimes when we stopped during walking meditation, Thay would pat or hug his disciples, and I felt as if he was patting and hugging all of us.